ZkNoid/L1-lottery/README.md

     }
 ```

-Then send request for ZkOn oracle, with request that lies on IPFS<bafkreifmsypu6h46aucsk7ouwq2mvxpich2zs6lv2puhqr5t5w3hsl6dl4>.
+Then send request for ZkOn oracle, with request that lies on IPFS(cid can be found [here](./random_request_cid)).
 It sends request on quantum-random.com to get random number.

 ```ts
 @method async callZkon() {